 Asian Rhinoplasty with Sydney Plastic Surgeon Dr Ellis Choy

 The nose is one of the most widely varied features of the human face.
 Many noses have a unique shape and structure that reveals a person’s ethnic background.
-With the rise of cosmetic surgery around the world, surgeons must pay more attention to patients’ ethnic differences, both aesthetically and anatomically, to achieve elegant and natural rhinoplasty results.
+With the rise of cosmetic surgery around the world, surgeons must pay more attention to patients’ ethnic differences to achieve natural rhinoplasty results.

-Many Asian patients seek out nose surgery under the care of Dr Ellis Choy, a leading specialist plastic surgeon in Sydney.
+Many Asian patients seek out nose surgery under the care of Dr Ellis Choy, a Specialist Plastic Surgeon in Sydney.
 Dr Choy believes that any rhinoplasty procedure must be tailored to the patient’s unique anatomy and goals, and that for Asian rhinoplasty in particular, it is important to maintain a cultural sensitivity in the approach to surgery.

 What Is Asian Rhinoplasty Surgery?

 The goal of a “nose job” is to refine and sculpt the nasal structure in a way that is flattering and proportionate with the eyes, lips, brow and cheekbones.
 For Asian patients, there are some key differences in anatomy and aesthetic preferences that influence the techniques and outcomes of Asian nose surgery.
-Choosing a surgeon like Dr Choy who is well-versed in the special considerations that apply to Asian rhinoplasty is essential for achieving a discreet and beautiful result.
+Choosing a surgeon like Dr Choy who is well-versed in the special considerations that apply to Asian rhinoplasty is essential.

 Why Choose Asian Rhinoplasty Surgery?